It’s never easy to face depression. For any number of reasons, people with depression may resist seeking help.

 If you go along, help your loved one prepare questions for the doctor and keep track of the doctor’s recommendations.

-It’s also important to remember that depression is not anyone’s fault, nor is it a choice.
-Depression is a genuine disease.
+Depression isn’t anyone’s fault, nor is it a choice.
+Depression is a disease.

 People with clinical depression aren’t able to “snap out of it” on their own.
 Sometimes depression manifests in unexpected ways.
 Typically, a person may become lethargic or withdrawn, sleep excessively (or struggle with insomnia), feel helpless or hopeless, or show signs of self-hate, guilt, or feelings of worthlessness.
 Others may become agitated, irritable, restless, and even angry.
 In these cases, they may lash out at the people closest to them.
 Keep in mind that these attacks aren’t personal.
 The person still needs help, despite their insistence on being left alone.

 After your loved one begins treatment, be it drug therapy, talk therapy, or both, it’s important to remain involved.
 They’ll likely need ongoing support and encouragement.
 Be willing to listen, and be wary of pushing too hard.
 You’ll also need to be vigilant.
 The first few weeks after starting medication, for instance, are especially important, as thoughts of suicide may increase for a time during this period.